 Know Before Visiting La Romana

 When organizing a trip to La Romana, research the all-inclusive resorts for better value, but you need to book early.
 When in La Romana, have plenty of mosquito repellant with you and be sure to put a lot on at nighttime and traveling to neighboring national parks on safari tours.
 It is not recommended to drink tap water you should only drink bottled water.
-Do not walk alone at nighttime and be aware of pickpockets.
+Do not walk alone at nighttime and be aware of your surroundings at all time.

 Weather in La Romana